muhannad-rawajfeh/Reconciliation/README.md

 #### Goals
 At the end of this lab you should have a great knowledge in:
+1. Practice TDD
-1. Working with IO/NIO Java API.
+1. Working with IO/NIO Java API
-1. Reading and Writing system files.
+1. Reading and Writing system files
-1. Parsing CSV and JSON formats.
+1. Parsing CSV and JSON formats
-1. Apply OOP SOLID principles.
+1. Apply OOP SOLID principles
-1. Use Dependency Injection and applying Design Patterns (like Strategy and DAO patterns).
+1. Use Dependency Injection and applying Design Patterns (like Strategy and DAO patterns)
-1. Practice separation of software components packages by introducing multiple modules.
+1. Practice separation of software components packages by introducing multiple modules

 ## Introduction
 In accounting, *reconciliation* is the process of ensuring that two sets of records (financial transactions) matches each other.
 Reconciliation is used to validate that different financial systems recorded the same financial transactions.